Stepland/F.E.I.S./docs/Marker Format.md

 let's call that directory `folder/`

-`folder/preview.png` will be used as preview if present
+The first existing + valid image in this list is used as a preview icon :
+- `folder/preview.png`
+- `folder/ma15.png`

 ## Old Format